MewsSystems/gitbook-channel-manager-api/mews-api.md

 #### Response

-This is example of a _successfull_ response.
+This is example of a _successful_ response.
 In case an error occurred, the response will contain only [`Error`](mews-api.md#error) object with details.

 ```javascript
 {